simonbs/homebridge-roomba/README.md

 1. Open up Charles and configure the proxy on your iOS device in the WiFi settings.
 2. Open the Roomba iOS app and make sure you have recorded some calls to `https://irobot.axeda.com` in Charles.
 In particular, you should have recorded requests to `https://irobot.axeda.com/services/v1/rest/Scripto/execute/AspenApiRequest`.
-3. Find one of the requests and browse contents of the requests, e.g. in the raw format.
+3. Find one of the requests and browse the contents of the request, e.g. in the raw format.
 The body of the request will contain your blid and robotpwd.
 There will be a header named `ASSET-ID` containing your asset ID.